-Once upon a time there was a recipe for a taco salad on this blog that was inspired by the tacos my mother used to make when I was little.
-But as time passed, I realised I prefered the taco version better than the salad version.
+Once upon a time, there was a recipe for a taco salad on this blog that was inspired by the tacos my mother used to make when I was little.
+But as time passed, I realized I preferred the taco version better than the salad version.
 Not that the ingredients are that different, but I take eating with my hands over eating with a fork any day.
 That being said, you could still take these ingredients - perhaps swapping the taco shells for tortilla chips - and make a taco bowl out of them.
 Whichever you like best.

 - Preheat your oven and prepare the taco shells according to the package.